 • They verify that your employer’s leave approval matches your travel dates.

-• They cross‑reference the name on your flight itinerary with your passport, hotel, and insurance.
+• They cross‑reference the name on your flight itinerary with your passport and other documents.

 Any mismatch can lead to further scrutiny or an outright rejection under “inconsistent documentation” or “lack of credibility.”